bet4a/d3wiki/Transitions.md

 ```

 You may also compute the delay as a function of the data, thereby creating a data-driven animation.

+Note that a delay is always relative to the *first* transition in a chain.

 <a name="duration" href="Transitions#duration">#</a> transition.<b>duration</b>([<i>duration</i>])